COP4331-Proj/Retaking-Olympos/README.md

 Tyler:

-Nathan: Added default equipment icons aswell as created the ability to purchase gladiators
+Nathan: Added default equipment icons, created the ability to purchase gladiators, and implemented previously created gladiator sub classes

 Xavier: Added A.I. to enemy gladiator in battle scene for user story 43